gvcallen/parax/docs/examples/bayesian_inference.md

 You may have noticed that we could have accomplished the above without the added abstraction of `parax.Random` variable wrappers (i.e. by defining our models using `distreqx` distributions directly).
 However, building models using Parax variables (`parax.AbstractVariables`) has a number of quality-of-life benefits:

 - *Easy fixing of variables*.
 You can't "fix a distribution" after-the-fact without complex filtering, but you can easily wrap a `parax.Random` variable in a `parax.Fixed` variable.
 - *Compatibility with optimization*.
 It is common to want to swap between optimization and Bayesian sampling.
-Using Parax, we could easily define a factory that wraps a `parax.Random` in a `parax.Constrained`, allowing us to toggle between bounded optimation and inference.
+Using Parax, we could easily define a factory that wraps a `parax.Constrained` in a `parax.Random`, allowing us to toggle between bounded optimation and inference.
 - *Parameters as first-class citizens*.
 Models contain parameters - not distributions.
 By prioritizing a parameter-centred approach, and simply attaching priors as metadata and using tree tools at model setup, we maintain a clear separation of concerns.
 This naturally has downstream benefits.